Challenge: Develop new customer services to drive growth and increase revenues.

 “By integrating computing, networking and storage resources, we greatly simplified operations management,” says Vittorio Cimin.
 “For example, we are now able to optimize inventory at different points of sale from all across the country.
 With reliable, up-to-date insight into what each store actually needs in terms of products, we can easily avoid under- or over-stocking items.
 As Bricofer operates 24 hours a day, our aim is to always provide immediate responses to the business.”

-Vittorio Cimin concludes: “HDS and Atinet have supported us each step of the way, making sure we were all on the same page and providing expert training whenever required.
-On this foundation, we are very confident that the HDS UCP solution will enable us to enhance customer relationship management services, including customer care and retention.
+Vittorio Cimin concludes: “Hitachi and Atinet have supported us each step of the way, making sure we were all on the same page and providing expert training whenever required.
+On this foundation, we are very confident that the Hitachi UCP solution will enable us to enhance customer relationship management services, including customer care and retention.
 The new microsites, portals and apps will be based on reliable, robust data, hugely improving the customer experience and helping drive customer service – and, ultimately, Bricofer’s continued growth.”